Mangar2/Quabla/README.md

 A chess engine is a console application playing chess.
 It has no graphical user interface.
 Use a popular chess UI and include Qapla in it.

+## Hardware requirement

+Qapla is currently only available for 64 bit windows.
+Qapla uses hardware support for some strongly used routines in modern computer chess (popCount, bitScanForeward).
+They are supported by intel processors since more than 10 years.
+If you have older processors, use the OLD_HW version.
+It is about 20% less fast than the version using hardware and it has (whyever) double size.

 ## Version numbering

 Qapla's version numbers have three digits:

 - 3rd digit: I create a "patch" version number for every build I test for improvements.
 Thus I might create 5 new versions in a day and run a test with five different versions afterwards.
-- 2cnd digit: Once I have enough features, elo�s together, I will built a new minor version, currently I plan to have at least 50 elo difference between minor versions
+- 2cnd digit: Once I have enough features, elo's together, I will built a new minor version, currently I plan to have at least 50 elo difference between minor versions
 - 1st digit: I will create the 1.0.X only if it is full featured (mutil-cpu, multi-pv, tablebases, ...)

 ## How do I test